berkeleymt/berkeley.mt/content/news/2025-03-24_bmmt-2025-logistics-update.md

 We are aware that some students may have morning obligations conflicting with the start of BmMT.
 Unfortunately, we are not able to make any further rearrangements to the schedule at this time.

-We highly encourage students to be there for the whole event, students may arrive late.
+While we highly encourage students to be there for the whole event, students may arrive late.
 Coaches with students arriving late should check them in with the rest of their team in the morning, and coordinate with them to join their team directly, in their testing room, once they arrive.

 We will also have an information booth in Dwinelle Hall to help late students know where they need to go.